-Work is performed under general supervision in both programs.
-The supervisor/manager defines objectives, priorities, and deadlines and assists incumbent with unusual situations, which do not have clear objectives or precedents.
+Work is performed under general supervision.
+The supervisor defines objectives, priorities, and deadlines and assists incumbent with unusual situations, which do not have clear objectives or precedents.
 Incumbent plans and carries out assignments and handles problems and deviations in accordance with experienced judgment, instructions, policies, procedures, and/or accepted practices.
 Work is evaluated for competency of professional judgment and achievement of goals and objectives.